City · Germany · Europe

 Weather

 Hamburg experiences a temperate maritime climate.
-Winter months (December to February) are cold, with temperatures ranging from 0°C to 5°C. Snow is rare but possible.
-Spring (March to May) sees mild temperatures from 5°C to 15°C, with increasing daylight.
-Summer (June to August) is the warmest period, with temperatures between 15°C and 25°C, making it ideal for outdoor activities.
-Autumn (September to November) brings cooler temperatures from 5°C to 15°C and increased rainfall.
-Throughout the year, it is advisable to pack layers and a waterproof jacket due to the variable weather.
+Winters (December to February) are cold, with average temperatures ranging from 0°C to 4°C. Snowfall is rare but possible.
+Spring (March to May) sees temperatures rise to 10°C to 15°C, with blooming flowers and increasing daylight.
+Summer (June to August) is mild to warm, with temperatures averaging 15°C to 25°C. July and August are the warmest months.
+Autumn (September to November) gradually cools down, with temperatures dropping to 10°C to 15°C in October.
+Rain is common throughout the year, so a waterproof jacket is advisable.
+It's best to check the weather forecast closer to your travel date for the most accurate information.

 Getting There